Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/docs/auth_matrix.md

 # Authentication method

 To add a new method to the authentication matrix, such as email verification, first, add a new case `emailVerification` to the `AuthMatrixMethod` enum.
-Create the `AuthMatrixEmailVerificationPayload` class extending `AuthMatrixPayloadRequest` and update the `AuthMatrixMethodExtension` class to parse this new payload.
+Create the `AuthMatrixEmailVerificationPayload` class extending `AuthMatrixPayloadRequest` and update the `AuthMatrixMethodRequest` to parse this new payload.
 Define the `AuthMatrixEmailVerificationRoute` class extending `GoRouteData` to handle routing.
 Finally, add the new route path in the `RoutesPath` class and update the `createAuthMatrixMethodRoute` method to include the new enum case.